olincollege/genetic-programming/README.md

 - `mutation_rate`: 0, 0.005, 0.01, 0.05, 0.1
 - `champion_survival_percentage`: 0.1, 0.2, 0.3, 0.4, 0.5
 - `max_depth`: 1, 2, 3, 4

-`param_grid` is a dictionary representing the values above.
-The values are generated with `np.arange`, note that the `stop` argument (second argument) is exclusive, which is why the values are just greater than the max value we wish to sweep through.
-The comments to the right are the approximate time it took for each sweep to run, in [minutes]:[seconds].

-These parameter sweeps take about 50 minutes to run, so the results are saved and loaded from `results/parameter_sweep.csv`.
-We will do a more in-depth analysis for each of the parameter’s sweep’s results in graphs in the Analysis section.

 ## Analysis